Carol Gilligan

-Carol Gilligan (/ˈgɪlɪgən/; born November 28, 1936) is an American feminist, ethicist, and psychologist, best known for her work on ethical community and ethical relationships.
+Carol Gilligan (/ˈgɪlɪgən/; born November 28, 1936) is an American feminist, ethicist, and psychologist best known for her work on ethical community and ethical relationships.

 Gilligan is a professor of Humanities and Applied Psychology at New York University and was a visiting professor at the Centre for Gender Studies and Jesus College at the University of Cambridge until 2009.
 She is known for her book In a Different Voice (1982), which criticized Lawrence Kohlberg's stages of moral development.

 In 1996, Time magazine listed her among America's 25 most influential people.
 She is considered the originator of the ethics of care.

-Background and family life
+Early life and education

 Carol Gilligan was raised in a Jewish family in New York City.
 She was the only child of a lawyer, William Friedman, and nursery school teacher, Mabel Caminez.
-She attended Walden School, a progressive private school on Manhattan's Upper West Side, played piano and pursued a career in modern dance during her graduate studies.
+She attended the public Hunter Model School and the Walden School, a progressive private school on Manhattan's Upper West Side and played piano.

 Gilligan received her B.A. summa cum laude in English literature from Swarthmore College, a master's degree in clinical psychology from Radcliffe College, and a Ph.D. in social psychology from Harvard University where she wrote her doctoral dissertation "Responses to Temptation: An Analysis of Motives".
+Disillusioned by academia, Gilligan left academia to pursue a career in modern dance.